 The District entered into a Strategic Partnership Agreement ("SPA") effective July 11, 2006 (and amended and restated effective December 13, 2010) with the City whereby the tract of land containing commercial development was annexed into the City for the limited purpose of applying certain of the City's Planning, Zoning, Health and Safety Ordinances to the commercial business and to impose a sales tax.
 The City imposes a Sales and Use Tax within the annexed tract on the receipts from the sale and use at retail of taxable items at the rate of one percent (1%) or such other rate as may be imposed by the City from time to time.
-Under the SPA, one-half (1/2) or fifty percent (50%) of the sales tax revenue generated by the commercial business is paid to the District, and the District can use the sales tax revenue to (1) accelerate the development of water, wastewater, and drainage systems in the District; (2) accelerate reimbursement to developers for eligible infrastructure development; (3) lower the overall property tax rate to encourage additional development; and (4) perform other District functions that might otherwise be diminished, curtailed, abbreviated, or delayed by financial limitations.
+Under the SPA, one-half (1/2) or fifty percent (50%) of the sales tax revenue generated by the commercial business is paid to the District, and the District can use the sales tax revenue to (1) accelerate the development of water, wastewater, and drainage systems in the District; (2) accelerate reimbursement to development; and (4) perform other District functions that might otherwise be diminished, curtailed, abbreviated, or delayed by financial limitations.